strangerstudios/pmpro-payment-plans/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/pmpro-payment-plans/

 == Changelog ==
+= 0.4.1 - 2024-10-24 =
+* BUG FIX: Fixed an issue that may have caused payment plans to not be saved correctly. #74 (@dparker1005)

 = 0.4 - 2024-09-24 =
 * SECURITY: Added extra sanitization to output strings. #71 (@andrewlimaza)